 Threading: A thin thread is doubled and twisted so it can be rolled over the area of hair that needs to be removed.
 Hairs are removed at the root individually with each pass of the twisted strand.

 We asked Bioelements Facebook fans which method they prefer for getting bathing suit-ready skin, and in-spa waxing was the #1 choice!
-To make sure you’re ready for your next (or first) waxing appointment, and beyond, I turned not only to the pros that follow Bioelements Facebook page, but also Jeanette and Elaine, owners and estheticians at Bioelements World Class Spa Sisters Skin Care & Waxing.
-Over 30 years of practicing the art of waxing has given these women immense insight into the world of hair removal, so I asked them to share some of their expertise to help first-timers and frequent waxers alike.
+To make sure you’re ready for your next (or first) waxing appointment, and beyond, we turned not only to the pros that follow Bioelements Facebook page, but also Jeanette and Elaine, owners and estheticians at Bioelements World Class Spa Sisters Skin Care & Waxing.
+Over 30 years of practicing the art of waxing has given these women immense insight into the world of hair removal, so we asked them to share some of their expertise to help first-timers and frequent waxers alike.

 Your pre-wax to-do list